felix-u/termato/README.md

 - a `make` implementation, such as `gnumake`
 - `ncurses`

 Using `git`, clone the source code and navigate to the desired release, where `X.X` is the version number.
-Building from the `master` branch is highly discouraged.
+Building from the `master` branch is discouraged.
 ```sh
 $ git clone https://github.com/felix-u/termato
 $ git checkout vX.X